"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Intuitively, we might want to use the distance between two points (Euclidean distance).
 However, in high-dimensional space, direction captures semantic similarity better than distance.

-Let's look at the reason with a concrete example.
-Suppose we have a long document and a short document both about "cats."
+Let's look at a concrete example.
+Suppose we have a long document and a short document about "cats."

-Long document: "cat" appears 50 times → vector magnitude: large (extends 10x in the direction of the 5-occurrence document)
+Long document: "cat" appears 50 times → Vector magnitude: large (stretches 10x further than the 5-occurrence document)

 Euclidean distance between the two: large (far apart)